KonjacSource/Lists/README.md

 # Lists
-Useless ways to write list in java.
+Useless ways to write lists in java.

 Maybe could help you learn generic programming.